7RU7H/Archive/Brain-Hacking/Cyber-Related-Actions/Good-Acronyms-And-Phrases.md

 		- Semantic - Meaning and humans only can deal in a maximum of 3-5 layers (my research and guess : proof counting groups of objects - also try have a conversation when you are allude to five different discourse in one conversation - Good luck)
 	- Attribute - [[Survival-Heuristics]], Attribution is continuous and dangerous to objectives
 		- Linguistic
-			- Discourse - Over multiple interactions what are the patterns - No text, person can escape discourse even everything outside of that discourse is potentially reversible.
+			- discourse - Over multiple interactions what are the patterns - No text, person can escape discourse even everything outside of that discourse is potentially reversible.
 		- Summations of Observations
 		- Out of place
 		- Details